jnthn/p6-concurrent-progress/README.md

 wishing to receive progress reports tap the `Supply`.
 That's exactly what this module does on this inside; it just saves some boilerplate and helps get a little more intent into the code.
-It is intended for cases where "N out of M" style progress reports are desired, where N reaching M inidicates completion.
+It is intended for cases where "N out of M" style progress reports are desired, where N reaching M indicates completion.

 ## Synopsis